-- If a student receives an "N" for the term, semester or year and believe that circumstances merit a waiver of the attendance policy, they may submit a written appeal to the Attendance Review Panel. - The Attendance Review Panel meets at the end of each marking term. - The Attendance Review Panel appeal forms can be obtained from the Main Office. - A written explanation of the reason for the appeal must be provided prior to meeting with the Attendance Review Panel. - All appeals must be initiated no later than one (1) week following the distribution of report cards. - The Attendance Review Panel can only excuse specific dates. - Students should specify these dates on the appeal form and provide official documentation of each absence being appealed, such as doctor/hospital notes, court documents, etc. - Students should be prepared to provide evidence if there are any extenuating circumstances. - Students are expected to appear in person before the Attendance Review Panel so that issues requiring clarification can be addressed.
-Parents/Guardians are encouraged to attend and will be notified of the Attendance Review Panel meeting. - The student's Assistant Principal will confirm the Attendance Review Panel's meeting time and place with the student. - Failure to attend the meeting when a student is present in school on the day it is scheduled will result in the loss of the right to appeal.
+- If a student receives an "N" for the term, semester or year and believe that circumstances merit a waiver of the attendance policy, they may submit a written appeal to the Attendance Review Panel. - This panel meets at the end of each marking term.
+The Attendance Review Panel appeal forms can be obtained from the Main Office. - Provide a written explanation of the reason for the appeal prior to meeting with the Attendance Review Panel. - All appeals must be initiated no later than one week following the distribution of report cards. - The Attendance Review Panel can only excuse specific dates. - Students should specify these dates on the appeal form and provide official documentation of each absence being appealed, such as doctor/hospital notes, court documents, etc. - Students should be prepared to provide evidence if there are any extenuating circumstances. - Students are expected to appear in person before the Attendance Review Panel so that issues requiring clarification can be addressed.
+Parents/guardians are encouraged to attend and will be notified of the Attendance Review Panel meeting. - The student's Assistant Principal will confirm the Attendance

+Review Panel's meeting time and place with the student.

-- Seniors may appeal the Attendance Review Panel's decision should it constitute loss of credit in a course needed to graduate.
-This request must be submitted to the Principal within five (5) days of the date of the letter from the Attendance Review Panel. - Attendance Review Panel will consist of the following members: - Assistant Principal of the student submitting appeal - Three (3) teachers one (1) chosen by the student and two (2) standing members
+- Failure to attend the meeting when a student is present in school on the day it is scheduled will result in the loss of the right to appeal. - Seniors may appeal the Attendance Review Panel's decision should it constitute loss of credit in a course needed to graduate.
+This request must be submitted to the Principal within five days of the date of the letter from the Attendance Review Panel. - Attendance Review Panel will consist of the following members: - Assistant Principal of the student submitting appeal - Three teachers one chosen by the student and two standing members